Tomah whistleblower, veteran's widow disagree over Tammy Baldwin

 Baldwin has been criticized for not making public a report from the Department of Veterans Affairs’ inspector general that said physicians at Tomah were over-prescribing opioids.

-There is no evidence that Baldwin took steps to cover up what was happening at Tomah and a Senate committee that investigated it determined she had not engaged in a cover up.
+There is no evidence that Baldwin took steps to cover up what was happening at Tomah and a Senate committee that investigated it determined she did not engage in a cover-up.